romyilano/Temperature/README.md

 * Conform to the UITextFieldDelegate Protocol, so when you tap the return key your calculation is run.

 ### "Extra credit"
-* _Didn't Do it Yet_ Require only numbers to be added to the text field (make sure you can type negative numbers!)
+* sRequire only numbers to be added to the text field (make sure you can type negative numbers!)
 * _did it_ Change your keyboard to show numbers
 * _Yay_ Make it pretty (add images, different colors, fonts, etc)